 FLOW_API_KEY variables previously configured in the desired pipeline variables and the

-FLOW_PROJECT_CODE variable (identified as the analysis key in Conviso Platform) that can be defined in each of the pipelines.
+FLOW_PROJECT_CODE variable (identified as the Project Key at Conviso Platform) that can be defined in each of the pipelines.

 Below are the code snippets that must be inserted in the blocks for each type of strategy:

 Without TAGS, sorted by GIT Tree

 In addition to deploying for code review, it is also possible to integrate a SAST-type scan into the development pipeline, which will automatically perform a scan for potential vulnerabilities, treated in Conviso Platform as findings.

 The requirements for running the job are the same as already practiced:

 FLOW_PROJECT_CODE defined as environment variables for the Agent Pool.

 In the above pipeline, we didn't use any options to the